PayPal takes on Square in mobile payments

 Square is known for its own square-shaped card reader that attaches to the top of iPhones and other mobile devices.
 It has been a hit among small merchants, such as cab drivers.

-Intuit Inc, known for its accounting software, launched a mobile payment service for small businesses called GoPayment in May 2009 and unveiled a free version in early 2011 that came with a free card reading device.
+Intuit Inc (INTU.O), known for its accounting software, launched a mobile payment service for small businesses called GoPayment in May 2009 and unveiled a free version in early 2011 that came with a free card reading device.

 GoPayment is about half the size of Square, Oglesby estimated.